stevenleeg/launchpadder/README.md

 Gets the button's current state, returns a MIDI representation of the color.
 See `Color` class below.

 ### `toggle([int color], [int color])`
 Toggles the button's state between two colors.
 The first color defaults to amber if unspecified, the second to off.
-If the current color is neither of the two values, the button turns off.
+If the current color is neither of the two values, the second value is used.

 ### `startBlinking([int color])`
 Starts blinking the button in the specified color (defaults to amber).
 The timeout is set at 500ms.